oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 Ethernet traffic to the appropriate I-SID.
 In the netrowk is mandatory to configure the default service identifier.

-Beign able to filter by I-Component Service identifier is a feature of the EVNP-PBB configuration.
+Being able to filter by I-component Service identifier is a feature of the EVNP-PBB configuration.

 {{example_6}} shows an ACL example to ISID range filtering.